Mariners add offense to support strong effort by Yusei Kikuchi, down Tampa Bay 4-2

-ST. PETERSBURG, Fla. — It all felt familiar for Diego Castillo — the mound, the sound of cowbells mostly being rung by Rays employees, the sparse collection of fans dotting the stands and the pressure-filled need for three outs to close a win.
+ST. PETERSBURG, Fla. — It all felt familiar for Diego Castillo — the artificial light coming down, the feel of the pitcher’s mound, the sound of cowbells mostly being rung by Rays employees, the sparse collection of fans dotting the stands and the pressure-filled need for three outs to close a win.

 But for the first time in his career, he stood on the mound of Tropicana Field, a place he’d called home for the past four seasons, trying to close out a win against a team that signed him out of tryout camp in the Dominican Republic, groomed him through the minor leagues and helped him grow into a late-inning force.

-Facing players who were his teammates less than a week ago, Castillo entered with a two-run lead in the bottom of the ninth to lock up another win over the Rays for his new team.
-He retired pinch-hitter Brett Phillips with his first pitch on a groundball to second.
+Facing players who were his teammates less than a week ago, Castillo entered the game with a two-run lead in the bottom of the ninth to lock up another win over the Rays for his new team.
+Admittedly, pumped up and excited, he retired pinch-hitter Brett Phillips with his first pitch on a ground ball to second.
 He struck out Brandon Lowe on three pitches.
 But a walk to Ji-Man Choi brought Joey Wendle to the plate as the tying run.
 He got Wendle to groundout to end the game and secure the Mariners’ 4-2 victory.

 It was Seattle’s sixth consecutive win over Tampa Bay this season.
 The Mariners can sweep the seven-game season series Wednesday afternoon.